ohlab/GRiD/README.md

 In both 'single' and 'multiplex' modules, all samples present in the reads directory would be analyzed by default.
 However, analysis can be restricted to a subset of samples by using the -l flag and specifying a file that lists the subset of samples.

 For the 'multiplex' module, reads mapping to multiple genomes are reassigned using Pathoscope 2 when the -p flag is set.
 The degree to which reads are reassigned is set by the -t (theta prior) flag.
 The theta prior value represents the number of non-unique reads that are not subject to reassignment.
-Finally, when the coverage cutoff (-c flag) is set below 1, only genomes with fragmentation levels below 90 fragments/Mbp are analyzed (see xxx et al. for more details). **Note that to use the 'multiplex' module, you must have downloaded either the environ_specific_database from `[ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/]` or comprehensive database `[ftp://ftp.jax.org/ohlab/Index/]`.
+Finally, when the coverage cutoff (-c flag) is set below 1, only genomes with fragmentation levels below 90 fragments/Mbp are analyzed (see Emiola & Oh, 2018 for more details). **Note that to use the 'multiplex' module, you must have downloaded either the environ_specific_database from `[ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/]` or comprehensive database `[ftp://ftp.jax.org/ohlab/Index/]`.
 However, you do not need the database to run the example test**.

 # OUTPUT
 `single module` - two output files are generated